KnoodleBowl/PasswordGenerator/README.md

 # PasswordGenerator
  Password Generator using Vanilla JS, HTML, and CSS.
+It is my first attempt at using JS inside of a website.
+ link:

 # Description
   My creation has the ability to create a password with the choice